Project: Rocky Terrain in Connecticut, USA

-In 2019, SAE Inc. (SAE) was approached to provide a grounding solution for a transmission line application in Connecticut.
-Posed with the challenge of grounding in areas with rocky conditions.
-SAE’s Conducrete® and ConduForm™ enhanced solutions were used to create a more effective grounding system, as it reduced the length of counterpoise required to meet utility performance targets and environmental, geographical restrictions.
+The Challenge: SAE was approached to provide a grounding solution for a transmission line application in Connecticut that was posed with the challenge of grounding in areas with rocky conditions.

 The SAE SOLUTION: By using SAE’s ConduCrete and ConduForm enhanced solutions we were able to provide a more effective grounding system, as it reduced the length of counterpoise required to meet utility performance targets and environmental / geographical restrictions.

 The Challenge: SAE was contacted with regards to achieving the targeted trip ground impedance levels on one of the utility’s circuits, in Alberta.